 Remember - neatness and completeness count.
 Also, you must show your work.
 The correct result without a sufficient amount of correct and appropriate work is worth zero points.
-Finally, please remember that you will have a cumulative Math Interludes Quiz covering Math Interludes I through VII on the day this assignment is due, so be sure to bring your calculator to class.
+Please remember to include this assignment in your Math Interludes Notebook.

 Scenario for # 1 - 6: When advertising special financing deals, car makers use rates to describe what your monthly payment will look like.
 In January 2013, Hyundai offered 2.9% financing on the Genesis coupe which would result in monthly payments of \$22.09 per \$1,000 borrowed for 48 months.